gwizdek/SystemReShock-UEVR-Plugin/README.md

 ### Toggle run with Left Grip
 Option to disable walk/run toggle binded to Left Grip.
 You can still run by pressing and holding **Left Stick Button**

+### HMD
+Select control implementation for Cyberspace

+### Crosshair Depth
+If you feel the crosshair is to close or to far, you can adjust it here.
+It's specially useful when you change the world scale from default value of 1.0

 ### Crosshair Cursor Scale and Cursor Brackets Scale
 The original game crosshair is way to big for my liking.
 I made it a lot smaller by default, but you can make it big again or hide it completely.